JeremyGelb/spNetwork/README.md

 ## Breaking news

+### Moving to sf

 Considering that `rgeos` and `maptools` will be deprecated soon, we are moving to sf!
 This requires some adjustment in the code and the documentation.
-The development version 0.4.9000 is now using `sf`.
+The development version and the releases on CRAN are now using `sf`.
 Please, report any bug or error in the documentation.

 To install the previous version using `sp`, `rgeos` and `maptools`, you can run the following command: